nasa/nos3/docs/wiki/Scenario_Nominal_Ops.md

 #### Connect to the Spacecraft

 Before you can do anything else with the spacecraft, you must connect to it.
 With a real satellite this would have to be done first, in conjunction with the ground station and at the appropriate time for when your particular satellite would be in range.
+In NOS3, however:
-For NOS3, commanding is always connected to the `RADIO` interface, but telemetry can be connected to the `RADIO` interface using the command `CFS_RADIO TO_ENABLE_OUTPUT with DEST_IP 'radio_sim', DEST_PORT 5011`.
+* Commanding is always connected to the `RADIO` interface.
+* Telemetry can be connected to the `RADIO` interface by:
+  * Navigate to the `CFS_RADIO` target in the COSMOS Command Sender.
+  * Send the command `TO_ENABLE_OUTPUT` to the `CFS_RADIO`.
+    * DEST_IP = 'radio_sim'
+    * DEST_PORT = '5011'

 #### Confirm Telemetry is Nominal